• Skip to primary navigation

 I'm listing the Australian options I'm aware of - I'm sure there are probably more.
 I'm not familiar with brands in other countries, so if in doubt you can follow the suggestions above to choose a suitable IBS and SIBO-friendly milk.

-• Lactose free milks are available from many brands including Paul's Zymil, Woolworths, A2 (this last one may be a good option compared to regular lactose free milk for those with immune-mediated conditions)
+• Lactose free milks are available from many brands including Paul's Zymil, Woolworths, A2 (this last one may be a good option compared to regular lactose free milk for those with a non-allergy sensitivity to A1 casein)

 • Pure Harvest almond milk or Coco Quench - does contain a small amount of brown rice which can ferment, so you may want to test small amounts

-• Nutty Bruce - unsweetened almond milk, coconut and almond milk (both contain some brown rice which can ferment so stick to small amounts)
+• Nutty Bruce - unsweetened almond milk, coconut-almond milk (both contain some brown rice which can ferment so stick to small amounts)

 • Sanitarium So Good Soy Regular long life - this one does have a few more additives than other brands but ferments less than Bonsoy for example